Cart 0

 Or 18 Carats : Les Avantages Incontestables du Meilleur Alliage pour Vos Bijoux

-Purchasing a piece of jewelry represents much more than a simple acquisition: it's a moment charged with emotion, an investment in a precious object destined to stand the test of time.
-But faced with technical terms like "9 karat," "14 karat," or "18 karat," the choice can quickly become complex.
-What really differentiates these alloys?
-Why is 18 karat gold considered the undisputed standard of fine jewelry?
-And above all, why should you favor 18 karat gold jewelry to mark the important moments of your life?
+Buying a piece of jewelry is far more than a simple purchase: it is an emotional moment, an investment in a precious object meant to stand the test of time.
+But when faced with technical terms like "9 carats," "14 carats," or "18 carats," the choice can quickly become complex.
+What truly sets these alloys apart?
+Why is 18-carat gold considered the undisputed standard of high jewelry?
+And above all, why should you choose 18-carat gold jewelry to mark the important moments of your life?

-In this comprehensive article, we reveal everything about 18 karat gold and explain why it represents the best investment for exceptional jewelry that will span generations.
-You'll discover the advantages of 18 karat gold that make this alloy the preferred choice of connoisseurs and fine jewelry enthusiasts.
+In this comprehensive article, we reveal everything you need to know about 18-carat gold and explain why it represents the best investment for exceptional jewelry that will be passed down through generations.
+You will discover the benefits of 18-carat gold that make this alloy the preferred choice of connoisseurs and lovers of fine jewelry.

-To understand the advantages of 18 karat gold, let's start by demystifying what this designation really means.
-The term "karat" in the context of gold should not be confused with the carat used to measure the weight of precious stones.
-For gold, the karat is a unit of measurement for the purity of the precious metal.
+To understand the advantages of 18-carat gold, let’s start by clarifying what this designation really means.
+The term “carat” in the context of gold should not be confused with the carat used to measure the weight of gemstones.
+For gold, the carat is a unit that measures the precious metal’s purity.

-18 karat gold, also known as 750 thousandths gold, is an alloy composed of 75% pure gold (18 parts out of 24) and 25% other noble metals.
-These additional metals - generally silver, copper, and sometimes palladium - are not added randomly.
-They give the alloy essential properties: increased solidity, a specific color (yellow, white, or rose gold), and resistance suited to daily wear.
+18-carat gold, also known as 750‰ gold, is an alloy made up of 75% pure gold (18 parts out of 24) and 25% other precious metals.
+These additional metals—generally silver, copper, and sometimes palladium—are not added at random.
+They give the alloy essential properties: increased strength, a specific color (yellow, white, or rose gold), and durability suited to everyday wear.

-The "750 thousandths" equivalence that you will often see mentioned simply means that out of 1000 parts of metal, 750 are pure gold.
-This is the official term used for hallmarking in France and many European countries.
-This transparency in composition guarantees that you know exactly what you're buying.
+The “750‰” equivalence you will often see mentioned simply means that out of 1,000 parts of metal, 750 are pure gold.
+This is the official term used for hallmarking in France and in many European countries.
+This transparency in composition ensures you know exactly what you are buying.

 To learn more about the different types of gold and their characteristics, consult our complete guide to gold.